florentrenaud/nbody6tt/README.md

 nbody6tt
 ========

-Version 4.0.1 - 26 June 2014
+Version 5.0 - 5 July 2014

 nbody6tt is based on Sverre Aarseth's nbody6, including the GPU2 package.
 The original version has been downloaded on the 26 June 2014 from http://www.ast.cam.ac.uk/~sverre/web/pages/nbody.htm (files nbody6.tar.gz and gpu2.tar.gz).
 Bug fixes and patches from Sverre since this date are NOT taken into account.
-Everything that is not listed below works exactly the same way in nbody6tt and nbody6.

 Description